ProtoMD: A Prototyping Toolkit for Multiscale Molecular Dynamics: Theoretical framework

 This method generates an ensemble of $N$-atom trajectories and is therefore useful as an accelerated trajectory sampling technique, i.e. ensemble MD.
-Starting from the Liouville equation, Langevin type equations for a variety of CG variables were derived \cite{Ortoleva2005}.
-Prescriptions for constructing all factors in these CG governing equations, criteria for the completeness of the set of CG variables, and algorithms for the efficient simulation of $N$-atom systems based on coevolution of CG variables and an ensemble of all-atom configurations evolving with them were developed \cite{Cheluvaraja2010}.
+Starting from the Liouville equation, Langevin type equations for a variety of CG variables are derived \cite{Ortoleva2005,Pankavich2008,Ortoleva2009}.
+The multiscale approach also provides prescriptions for constructing all factors (such as diffusion coefficients and thermal-average forces) in these CG governing equations, criteria for completeness of the set of CG variables, and algorithms for efficient simulation of $N$-atom systems based on coevolution of CG variables and an ensemble of all-atom configurations evolving with them \cite{Cheluvaraja2010,Joshi2011,Singharoy2011,Ortoleva2012}.
+The theoretical speedup over ensemble MD in this case is also $\Delta/\delta$, with $\delta$ being the length of the short MD runs constituting the microscopic ensemble needed to advance the mesoscopic state in time over a period of $\Delta$.

-\subsection{Coarse Graining and SubSystems}
+\subsection{Coarse graining and subsystems}

 Interatomic forces in many-atom systems induce collective (i.e., coherent) behaviors which characterize the long space-time dynamics.
 Identifying these collective variables is a first step in a multiscale simulation.
 Mesoscopic systems also manifest single atomic modes (such as collisions or vibrations) that are needed for a complete understanding of the system behavior.
 While a variety of CG variables have been introduced in the context of many-atom simulations \cite{Clementi2011,Muller2002}, here the focus is on slowly varying ones \cite{Khuloud2002,Pankavich2008,Joshi2012} since they provide an appropriate starting point for multiscale analysis.
 The general notion is to consider a set of CG variables $\phi$, related to the $N$ atom positions $r$, via a dimensionality reduction map.
 Complex systems such as viruses and other macromolecular assemblies can often be separated into a collection of subsystems.
-Therefore, it is convenient to apply this dimensionality reduction map locally to each subsystem of the entire structure.
+Therefore, it is convenient to apply this dimensionality reduction locally to each subsystem of the entire structure.
 In the subsystem decomposition approach, subsystem $l$ has its own set of CG variables, denoted $\phi_{l}$.
 For example, a virus capsid can often be decomposed into energy-defined capsomers, notably pentamers or hexamers of a protein (Fig. (\ref{fig:HPV})).